volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 console.log(thirdNumber); // Prints "3"
 ```

-In the example above, assigned number `30` is ignored.
+In the example above, the assigned number `30` is ignored.

 ## Destructuring objects